Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 ### Challenge 10: Conditional Rendering

 Not all of the bands are still together.
-The band objects have a `"split"` property.
-If the value is `'-'` the band is still together, otherwise the value is the year the band split up.
+The band objects have a ``split`` property.
+If the value is ``-`` the band is still together, otherwise the value is the year the band split up.

 Your goal is to only display the `<Like>` component for bands that have NOT split.
 For bands that have split display the year they split in place of the `<Like>` Component.

 ### Stretch Challenges

-1) Add an input field that allows us to search for bands by their band name.

-Extra stretch: Also search by style.
-Every band has a style listed in the data.
-You would search the name and style.
+1) Use Tailwind to style your assessment.

 2) The number of fans is in thousands.
 Multiply the fans by 1000 and format the number with commas.
 For example: